Do you know how to turn upset customers into happy ones? It begins with mastering the art of handling angry customers.

 For example, customers notice small details, especially when they’re upset.
 How you treat them matters a lot and can affect your relationship with them in the long run.
 Therefore, it’s necessary to exceed expectations and help dissatisfied customers remain calm.

-Staying calm under pressure
+6️⃣ Stay calm under pressure

 Customers need to stay calm under pressure, which involves maintaining composure and a clear mindset during challenging situations.
 All it requires is managing emotions, thinking rationally, and making informed decisions, even in stressful situations.
 Most companies practice active listening skills to get emotionally involved with the customer’s issues and deal with angry customers.

-Learning from feedback
+Learn from feedback

-Listening and learning from customer feedback, including complaints, is essential for business growth.
-Addressing customer complaints effectively not only solves immediate issues but also contributes to building a positive reputation globally.
-Embracing feedback as a learning opportunity can lead to improved products, services, and customer services.
+Addressing customer complaints effectively solves immediate issues and contributes to building a positive reputation globally.
+Embracing feedback as a learning opportunity can improve products, services, and customer experiences.

 Get to learn from upset customers as they teach valuable lessons.
 Their complaints often highlight areas where the service can be improved.
 Share this feedback with the team, including project managers, designers, and developers, to work together to find the right solutions.
-To manage your customer and support team together, DevRev is the best modern AI platform to help your team work on the same page.

-Email template for responding to angry customers
+BONUS!: Email templates for responding to angry customers

-If a customer had a poor service experience with your brand
+Type 1: If a customer had a poor service experience with your brand

-If there was no response to the customer’s previous email
+Type 2: If there was no response to the customer’s previous email

-If the customer left a negative review
+Type 3: If the customer left a negative review

-If the customer is leaving
+Type 4: If the customer is leaving

 Live chat templates for unhappy customers